 Franklin split lenses are special bifocals which provide a very wide zone for near vision.
 They are produced by cementing together two lens halves, one the distance portion and one the near portion.
 They can help people who have a difference between their two eyes to avoid vertical jump or imbalance.

 Freeform lenses use computer-aided design and surfacing to create high-level, customised spectacle lenses with your unique prescription.
 They can help to reduce glare and halo effects caused by light sources at night, such as car headlights.

-To create freeform lenses, once you have chosen a frame, the registered dispensing optician will fit the frame to your face.
-They will then scan your eyes using specialised equipment that measures your face and eye position.
+To create freeform lenses, once you have chosen a frame, the Registered Dispensing Optician will fit the frame to your face.
+They will then scan your eyes using specialized equipment that measures your face and eye position.
 They will also measure how the frame sits in front of your eyes, how it wraps around your face, and even how you tilt your head.
 The software combines your physical data with your spectacle prescription in order to provide the best vision, day and night.
 The optician will send your order direct to an optical lab.
 Your lenses will be created on a computer-driven, free-form generator.
 This machine is able to work to extremely high levels of accuracy and can generate more complex surface shapes than traditional glazing equipment.
 The lenses are then fitted to your frame.
-Finally, the registered dispensing optician will readjust the frame for the best fit on your face.
+Finally, the Registered Dispensing Optician will readjust the frame for the best fit on your face.

 Freeform lenses use an advanced manufacturing technique which reduces aberrations in spectacle lenses.
 You may not notice spectacle lens aberrations, or if you have a high prescription and high index lenses you may have noticed a coloured tint to the periphery of what you can see when you are looking away from the centre of your lens.
 Advances in lens manufacturing mean that lenses can be made without these aberrations.
 If you want sharper vision, or suffer from glare and problems with night vision, talk to a Registered Dispensing Optician about freeform lenses.